qalle2/text-util/README.md

 ## md5.py
 Compute the MD5 hash of a file.
 Just a UI for Python's hashlib.

+## pygrep.py
+Print lines from stdin that match a regular expression.
+Just an UI for Python's re.search().

 ## split.py
 ```
 usage: split.py [-h] input_file part_size output_pattern